epi052/feroxbuster/README.md

 wordlist = "/wordlists/jhaddix/all.txt"
 ```

-Example usage of all available settings in feroxbuster.toml
+Example usage of all available settings in feroxbuster.toml (can also be found in `feroxbuster.toml.example`)
 ```toml
 # feroxbuster.toml